Home Performance with ENERGY STAR® Typical Upgrades

 Upgrading lighting and appliances

 Energy used for lighting and appliances can account for half of your home’s total energy consumption.
-As a result, your contractor or Energy Advisor may recommend ENERGY STAR certified products, such as refrigerators, freezers, clothes washers, dishwashers, dehumidifiers, room air conditioners, compact fluorescent lights (CFLs) and light emitting diodes (LEDs).
+As a result, your contractor or Energy Advisor may recommend ENERGY STAR certified products, such as refrigerators, freezers, clothes washers, dishwashers, dehumidifiers, room air conditioners and light emitting diodes (LEDs).
 An energy-efficient hybrid water heater may also be recommended.

 List of Rebates - Click here to view a full list of rebates offered by Energize Delaware for the home improvements your Energy Advisor and participating contratcor may recommend.